The mentored research experience is a key component of the Postdoctoral Master's Degree Program in clinical and translational science.

 Verification statement from your department or division.
 This statement must document that peer review of the proposal has taken place and that the proposed work is scientifically sound and clinically meaningful.
 The minute excerpt from your department or division research committee or minute excerpt used for submission to the Mayo Clinic Institutional Review Board (IRB) may be used.

-Note: If your project is deemed nontherapeutic and minimal risk (for example, a retrospective chart review), the IRB does not require divisional review and the CCaTS Minimal Risk Study form is used in lieu of department or division verification.
+Note: If your project is deemed nontherapeutic and minimal risk (for example, a retrospective chart review), the IRB does not require divisional review and the CCaTS Minimal Risk Study form (PDF) is used in lieu of department or division verification.